jeongin/advanced_DVFS/README.md

 Linux shell script for advanced DVFS technique.

-Set a maximum temperature, # of cores, maximum frequency of your devices.
-It predict the higest temperature of cores at different frequencies.
+Set a maximum temperature, # of cores, maximum frequency of your devices. </br>
+It predicts the higest temperature of cores at different frequencies. </br>
 The highest one is adopted for CPU frequency.

-We use linear-regression model.
+We use linear-regression model. </br>
-Linear-regression model was established using the following:
+The model was established using the following:

 <pre><code>EXEC, IPC, FREQ, AFREQ, L3MPI, READ, WRITE,
 INST, PhysIPC, INSTnom, Proc_Energy_(Joules), Total_Util, frequency